 As noted in Section 3, there has been increasing use of surgical guides and biomodels for MBS items outside the plastic and reconstructive category and where no MBS item is recorded (see Table 16 in Section 3).
 It is therefore difficult to determine the extent to which PL benefits paid for listed surgical guides and biomodels may be attributed to 'inappropriate' MBS item numbers.
-Further investigation is required to examine PL claims associated with MBS items for TMJ arthroscopies, alveolar ridge augmentation (where PL benefits are claimed for surgical recorded as and biomo criterion 3 may at ances. guides and biomodels for dental implants), items outside the plastic and reconstructive categories, and where no MBS item is recorded, to ensure they are appropriately associated with the provision of surgical guides and biomodels to support implantation of prostheses.
-Interpretation of this aspect of Criterion 3 may affect the eligibility of the listed surgical guides
+Further investigation is required to examine PL claims associated with MBS items for TMJ arthroscopies, alveolar ridge augmentation (where PL benefits are claimed for surgical guides and biomodels for dental implants), items outside the plastic and reconstructive categories, and where no MBS item is recorded, to ensure they are appropriately associated with the provision of surgical guides and biomodels to support implantation of prostheses.
+Interpretation of this aspect of Criterion 3 may affect the eligibility of the listed surgical guides and biomodels in some instances.